nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 *Fifth draft, revised 2026-09-19: a note to the reader now comes first.
 The post states the political position its result entails, and why it is published ahead of review.
 We did not choose that position.
 The model forces it.
 The technical content is unchanged.*

+*Sixth draft, revised 2026-09-19: a technical refinement.
+The class of claims with bounded proofs is wider than earlier drafts said.
+It was stated as the list homomorphisms.
+The development now characterizes it as the local positional homomorphisms, of which the list homomorphisms are the position-free case, and proves the converse for block-opening schemes.
+The section "What You Can Check Without Reading Everything" is updated to match.*

 ## Before You Read

 This post is unusual, and you should know how before you start.
 It is an exhaustive account of a claim, written to be complete rather than approachable.
-It is long, it is formal wherever a claim is being made, and it ends in a political position.
+It is long, it is formal wherever a claim is being made, and it ends in a political position that follows directly from the result.
 More approachable writing is planned, and readers who want the conclusions without the full argument will be better served by that when it comes.
 This post is a formal statement of what we found, what we take it to mean, and what we intend